| Crates.io | bevy_quinnet |

-QUIC was really attractive to me as a game networking protocol because most of the hard-work is done by the protocol specification and the implementation (here Quinn).
-No need to reinvent the wheel once again on error-prones subjects such as a UDP reliability wrapper, encryption & authentication mechanisms, congestion-control, and so on.
+QUIC seems really attractive as a game networking protocol because most of the hard-work is done by the protocol specification and the implementation (here Quinn).
+No need to reinvent the wheel once again on error-prones subjects such as a UDP reliability wrapper, encryption & authentication mechanisms or congestion-control.

 Most of the features proposed by the big networking libs are supported by default through QUIC.
 As an example, here is the list of features presented in GameNetworkingSockets: